monodot/knowledge-base/_articles/postgresql.md

 title: PostgreSQL
 ---

-## Running
+## Deployment

+### Installing PostgreSQL on Fedora

+    sudo dnf install postgresql

-### Running with Homebrew
+### Running on MacOS with Homebrew

 Homebrew creates data directories in `/usr/local/var/postgres`.

-To have launchd start postgresql now and restart at login:
+To get _launchd_ to start postgresql now and restart it at login:

     brew services start postgresql